-environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+are

+environmentally

+sustainable

+investments that do

+not take into

+account the criteria

+for environmentally

+sustainable

+economic activities

+under the EU

+Taxonomy.

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-^{}For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures directly enable other activities to make a substantial contribution to environmental objective.
-Transitional activities for which low-carbon activities are alternatives are not yet available ad among others have greenhouse gas emission levels corresponding to the best performance.
+\For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures directly enable other activities to make a substantial contribution to an environmental objective.

-What is the minimum share of investments in transitional and enabling activities?
+Whatis the minimum share of investments in transitional and enabling activities?

 The Fund's investments are not expected to be aligned with the transitional and enabling activities under the Taxonomy Regulation.